JuliaGraphs/MultilayerGraphs.jl/paper/JuliaCon2023.md

 ## Additional Speaker

-Claudio's email address (not institutional?).
+Claudio's email address (the same used for GitHub?).